KnicKnic/go-powershell/readme.md

 [![gopherbadger](https://img.shields.io/badge/Go%20Coverage-99%25-brightgreen.svg?longCache=true&style=flat)](./scripts/code_coverage.ps1)
 [![GoDoc](https://godoc.org/github.com/KnicKnic/go-powershell/pkg/powershell?status.svg)](https://godoc.org/github.com/KnicKnic/go-powershell/pkg/powershell)

+# Goal
+The goal of this project is to enable you to quickly write golang code and interact with windows via powershell and not use exec.
+Because powershell is a powerful scripting language you will sometimes want to call back into golang.
+This is also enabled by this project.
+Also due to sometimes wanting to host .net and powershell giving you an easy way to wrap .net modules and functions and objects, this project also enables that.

+Features:
+1. Call from golang to powershell
+1. Call from powershell to golang (via special Send-HostCommand commandlet)
+1. Easy logging - Trap host output in powershell and call custom logging routines in golang

 # Status
 It works
 1. call scripts / cmdlets
 1. reuse variables between calls / invocation
-1. communicate from golang to powershell
+1. Call from golang to powershell
-1. communicate from powershell to golang
+1. Call from powershell back to golang (via special Send-HostCommand commandlet)
 1. trap host output in powershell and call custom logging routines in golang
-1. has tests
+1. has automted tests
 1. Docs - if you missed the badge above go to https://godoc.org/github.com/KnicKnic/go-powershell/pkg/powershell

 This project is not api stable, however I believe it will be simple if you do use the current api to migrate to any future changes.